To have a successful blog, one of your main focus should be to get a good amount of traffic to your blog consistently.

 Becoming an all-inclusive resource on your niche is a great way to get more traffic.
 Google and other search engines tend to favor longer blog posts, so long as they are filled with quality information and not fluff.

 Rather than breaking a topic down into three 500-word article, write a comprehensive 1500-word article on your topic.
 Your readers will thank you with comments and shares!
+However, make sure to avoid too much fluff and create a post worthy of your readers’ time.
+A long content with essential points will surely drive traffic to your website.

 Since it’s one of the most viewed pages, especially by PR and brands that may want to work with you, it’s vital to keep your About Me page current.
 Start by including personal and family information.